Kos – Athens (Piraeus)

 Ferries to Athens

-The Kos to Piraeus ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Kos to Piraeus takes approximately 12 hours and 17 minutes on ferries servicing this route.
-Kos to Piraeus ferry duration can range between 9 hours 10 minutes and 15 hours 50 minutes depending on the operator that you decide to travel with.
+The Kos to Athens (Piraeus) ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Kos to Athens (Piraeus) takes approximately 11 hours 55 minutes on ferries servicing this route.
+The ferry duration for the Kos to Athens (Piraeus) ferry can range between 9 hours 10 minutes and 15 hours 50 minutes depending on the operator that you decide to travel with.

-There are around 7 weekly sailings from Kos to Athens.
-Blue Star Ferries provide up to 7 sailings per week.
+Blue Star Ferries provide 1 sailing daily, 4 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Kos port at approximately 00:20 and the last ferry leaves at approximately 22:30.
+The first ferry leaves Kos Port at approximately 00:20 and the last ferry leaves at approximately 23:50.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Kos to Athens is with Blue Star Ferries in 9 hours and 10 minutes.
+The fastest ferry from Kos to Athens (Piraeus) is with Blue Star Ferries in 9 hours 10 minutes.

-Those travelling with Blue Star Ferries can take a maximum of 50 kilograms per passenger at no additional cost.
+Passengers travelling with Blue Star Ferries can take a maximum of 50 kilograms of luggage per person at no additional cost.
+Please do not exceed this allowance or you risk being charged extra fees.

-The price of a ferry from Kos - Athens can vary between $68 and $413 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $136, prices can range from $68 and $280.
-The average price with a car is $578.
-Car prices can range from $323 and $864.
-Prices may vary for other vehicle types.
+The price of a ferry from Kos to Athens (Piraeus) can vary between $68.58 and $465.59 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $141.82, with prices ranging from $65 and $298.
+The average price with a car is $403.72.
+Car prices can range from $305 to $991.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 April 2025

-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
-However, there is an alternative Athens ferry if you require additional flexibility.
+The best way to travel from Kos to Athens (Piraeus) is by ferry.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.